-Qualifications Profile

-Highly accomplished professional with over 20 years of measured success in product and solutions delivery for complex technical industries.
+Highly accomplished professional with over 20 years of measured success in solutions and product delivery for complex technical industries

 Forward-thinking, innovative, critical thinker, driven for success, with a keen attention to detail.
-Has the ability to lead and guide product lifecycles and customer solutions, from the initial design and planning to successful completion within minimal expenditure and timely delivery.
-Possesses the capability to build and lead teams, fostering individual growth and attaining results that equal or exceed stated goals.
-Consummate team player, collaborating with various departmental members and senior management to ensure open channels are established and maintained so all relevant parties are well informed and problem resolution can be addressed quickly and efficiently.
+Has the ability to lead and guide customer solutions and product lifecycles, from initial design and planning to successful completion with minimal expenditure and timely delivery.
+Possesses the capability to build and lead teams, fostering individual growth and attaining results that exceed stated goals.
+Consummate team player, collaborating with departmental members and senior management to ensure open channels are established and maintained so all relevant parties are well informed and problem resolution can be addressed quickly and efficiently.
 Approachable, personable, and is sought out for expertise and advice on a continual basis.
-Proficient in Cloud, SaaS, Paas, laaS, Nodel.js, Python, Web Development, HTML, CSS, JavaScript, Web/System APIs, REST/JSON/XML, SQL, Git, SVN, DevOps, Agile, Waterfall, and Scrum.
+Proficient in Cloud, SaaS, Paas, laaS, Node.js, Python, Web Development, HTML, CSS, JavaScript, Web/System APIs, REST/JSON/XML, SQL, Git, SVN, DevOps, Agile, Waterfall, and Scrum.

 Areas of Expertise